Computing Facilities and Remote Computing

 All students and faculty in the Department have access to extensive computing and information resources located in the chemical and biomolecular engineering and materials science complex on Ohio State’s campus.

-Staff and faculty have access to the 512-CPU (2.4 GHz Intel Xeon) Beowulf cluster at the Ohio Supercomputer Center located on Ohio State’s West Campus.
-The Center holds frequent training sessions on parallel programming and performance optimization, and also offers Cray supercomputers for demanding computational projects.
+Staff and faculty have access to the Ohio Supercomputer Center located on Ohio State’s West Campus.
+The Center holds frequent training sessions on parallel programming and performance optimization.